 But Ms Gomez cautioned many Australians still didn't know how to best get rid of paint - a major concern, since it has been estimated that up to 5 per cent of paint purchased each year ends up surplus to requirements.
-Paintback research shows that while one in three Australians (36%) have paint stored away, more than half (54%) didn't know there were organisations to help them dispose of unwanted paint.
+Paintback research shows that while one in three Australians (34%) have old or unwanted paint at home, more than half (54%) didn't know there were organisations to help them dispose of unwanted paint.